But it’s definitely NOT about turning yourself into a pretzel on your horse.

 - Massage your horse’s withers, neckline, back, rump.

 - Move your horse’s tail: pay attention to his reaction, only go as far as he is comfortable with.

-- Ride bareback, especially when starting out, for greater ability to feel your horse beneath you.
+- We ride bareback for greater ability to feel your horse beneath you.

 - Mount gracefully, on your horse’s exhale, using whatever method is most appropriate for your body (mounting block? leg up? railing?) and most kind to your horse (while it may be thrilling to take a running leap, what would your horse most appreciate?).

 - Listen and feel for your horse’s breath.

 - Here is part of why we ride bareback: your legs will gently expand with your horse’s inhale.
 It is extremely subtle; it is helpful to close your eyes.

 - Deep, slow diaphragmatic breaths.

 - Watch for your horse to lower his head or sigh; notice if your horse relaxes one leg.

 - Pat your horse or scratch his withers when he has relaxed with you.